kintone-labs/kintone-ios-sdk/docs/docs/reference/app.md

 # App

-Gets general information of an App, including the name, description, related Space, creator and updater information.
+Gets general information of an App, including the name, description, related Space, creator, and updater information.

 !!! warning
-    Use must set the promises to global to use module:
+    The user must set the promises to global to use the module:

             DispatchQueue.promise = global()

->
 - Permissions to view the App is needed.
 - API Tokens cannot be used with this API.